benharbit/Z_Crypto_Trader/README.md

 # Z_Crypto_Trader
-Multi cryptocurrency exchange trading application with low latency designed in C++
+Cryptocurrency exchange trading application with low latency designed in C++ that trades on multiple exchanges.
+I have designed a thread-safe multi-threaded application with sub millisecond latency utilizing thread-safe queues for lock free inter-thread communications.